Diversity and Inclusion in the Irish Workplace: Best Practices for Recruiters and Employers

 3 Ways Businesses Can Make Hybrid Work a Success:

-1. Develop a work culture based on mental health and well-being.
+• Develop a work culture based on mental health and well-being.
 Whether it’s creating a free counselling programme for employees or organising online meetups such as Pilates classes, ensuring a happy work environment should be a priority.
-At Servisource we have a dedicated space for our Mental Health Toolkit which can be accessed by all employees of CPL.
+At Recruit Island we have a dedicated space for our Mental Health Toolkit which can be accessed by all employees.
 It includes group exercise activities, virtual cafes to discuss important topics relating to mental wellbeing as well as access to a free counselling service.
 This gives employees the reassurance that their employer knows how important they are.

-4. A proper work/life balance is important and this is why Sevisource has created a new Balance Time scheme for its employees.
+A proper work/life balance is important and this is why Recruit Island has created a new Balance Time scheme for its employees.
 This is a flexible time currency for everyone in CPL to cater for all of the non-work commitments as and when they arise.
-It is our unique flexibility offering, reflective of the people that work for CPL.
-Whatever your reason, we want to empower you to best balance your time and to be proud to do so.
-This means if you have an appointment or task that you need to fulfil during the working day, Balance Time can be used.
+It is our unique flexibility offering.
+This means if employees have an appointment or task that you need to fulfil during the working day, Balance Time can be used.
 You essentially take the time to fulfil the appointment or task, but you make back the time within 1 week.

 Technological advances since the pandemic began also make it easier to stay connected remotely.
 This has resulted in the popularity of flexible working arrangements throughout the workforce.
 Workspace systems such as Microsoft Teams and Zoom can allow workers to message and video each other, enabling everything to run more smoothly.